 Scott Barshay serves as the Head of Cravath’s Corporate Department.
 Mr. Barshay’s practice focuses on advising public companies, boards of directors and special committees in connection with mergers and acquisitions and other significant corporate matters, including consensual and hostile transactions, leveraged buyouts, takeover defense and proxy contests.
 He regularly counsels corporations and their directors on corporate governance and fiduciary duty matters.

-Mr. Barshay has also represented numerous companies in defending against activist hedge funds.
+Mr. Barshay has also represented numerous companies and boards of directors in defending against activist hedge funds.
 Recent examples include representing Ariad Pharmaceuticals in its settlement agreement with Sarissa Capital; Barnes & Noble in the adoption of its shareholder rights plan (which was upheld by the Delaware Chancery Court and the Delaware Supreme Court), in its successful proxy contest against Ron Burkle and Yucaipa, and in connection with stock accumulations by Pershing Square; Cameron International in connection with an investment by JANA Partners; Hertz in the adoption of its shareholder rights plan in response to an activist investor reported to be Carl Icahn and in connection with investments by Corvex Management and Third Point; Hologic in the adoption of its shareholder rights plan, in its settlement agreement with Carl Icahn, and in connection with an investment by Relational Investors; Jones Apparel in its settlement agreement with Barington Capital; Par Pharmaceuticals in its interactions with Relational Investors; and Sara Lee in its interactions with ValueAct Capital.

 In 2011, Mr. Barshay was named as one of the top U.S. legal innovators by the Financial Times for his role in defending Barnes & Noble from a series of hostile activist attacks by Ron Burkle and Yucaipa.
 A 2010 Wall Street Journal article profiled Mr. Barshay’s practice and discussed his representation of clients United Airlines in its merger with Continental Airlines and Burlington Northern Santa Fe in its sale to Berkshire Hathaway.
 In 2007, The New York Times included Mr. Barshay on its list of most important dealmakers in recent years, citing specifically to his work on behalf of Chevron in its contested acquisition of Unocal.